 2. Improved Diet

 According to Harvard Health Publications, foods that are high in saturated and trans fats, such as beef or steak, dairy, and fried foods, cause high levels of LDL cholesterol (the bad kind).
 Not only are these artery clogging foods detrimental to the heart, but they can also cause damage to the brain.

 Changing a senior's diet to foods that are high in mono- and polyunsaturated fats, such as fruits, vegetables, nuts, fish and olive oil, will increase levels of HDL cholesterol (the good kind).
 This will prevent blood vessels from getting clogged or damaged and reduce the risk of memory loss and stroke.

 Results from a study done by the Center for Brain Health at The University of Texas at Dallas showed that seniors who engaged in physical activities such as using a stationary bike or treadmill for only 1 hour 3 times a week for twelve weeks resulted in higher resting blood flow to the brain.
 Improvements in mental health were seen in as few as 6 weeks as there was an increase in blood flow to areas of the brain associated with improved memory.

 As a side note, physical exercise improves mood by supplying endorphins and improves appetite as well.
 It also may provide opportunities for social interaction which also improves memory.

-Learning new skills like playing a new instrument or learning a new hobby that involves hand-eye coordination and even doing math in your head have been found to improve cognitive function and memory.
+Learning new skills — like playing a new instrument, practicing a hobby that involves hand-eye coordination, performing memory exercises for seniors, and even doing math in your head — has been found to improve cognitive function and memory.
 Keeping your mind active with new challenges can keep your memory strong!
 For some specific mental exercises, take a look at these top 5 memory games for seniors.